zhangyuang/egg-react-ssr/README_en-US.md

 - [x] Lightweight and elegant.
 Compared to highly encapsulated libraries like Beidou and Next.js, our design philosophy are clearer.
 - [x] SSR/CSR support; We can switch between SSR and CSR seamlessly in development or in production.
 - [x] Frontend router and server-side router are unified to prevent rewriting the same routes.
-- [x] Getting data automatically when switching route.
+- [x] The app will automatically fetch data when switching routes.
 - [x] HMR support in development.
 - [x] Stability has been tested on large-scale online apps and we can provide performance optimization solutions.
 - [x] It supports tree shaking and optimizes bundle size.